-If 10% of undocumented immigrants leave Florida as a result of the measure, the state will lose...
+If 10% of undocumented immigrants left Michigan, the state would lose...

-State-wide, business owners in industries such as construction, restaurant and food services, and traveler accommodation will be greatly affected.
+\ State-wide, business owners in industries including the automative industry, restaurant and food services, construction, and agriculture would be greatly affected.

 Note: The economic loss as it relates to jobs, earnings, taxes, and GDP is proportional to the number of undocumented immigrant workers that would leave the state.
-For instance, if 20 percent of undocumented immigrants leave Florida, the economic cost will be twice the above numbers.
+For instance, if 20 percent of undocumented immigrants leave Michigan, the economic cost will be twice the above numbers.